CharlieC115/MS3-NSC-Volunteer-Hours/README.md

 * Edit and delete any records that are incorrect.
 * See an overview of all hours and expenses.
 * Easily search for a user or a lesson type/category.
-* Edit and delete user information.
+* Edit user information.
-* Update the home/landing page.
-* Add, Edit and Delete new lesson types/categories.
+* Add and Edit new and existing lesson types/categories.
 * Input lesson information on an instructors behalf.

 ### Wireframes

+I used [Balsamiq.com](https://balsamiq.com/) to create the wireframes.

 ### Surface